maricn96/barrel-rolling/README.md

 # barrel-rolling
 Faculty project in computer graphic.
-Represent barrel rolling down the hill, in the end it fall through hole.
+Represent barrel rolling down the hill.
+In the end it fall through the hole.